Evrixol/AutomaticHWID/README.md

   * If directory exists in proper location, don't do anything.
   * If directory doesn't exist in proper location, create a new directory in that location with name listed in config.json.

+#### Get-HardwareIdentification
+* Get hardware ID and output to file listed in config.json.
+  * Rename file to twelve digit hardware ID located in file.